 I am a Healthcare Data Scientist in Integrated Care Research Center for Computational Health, IBM Research, Cambridge, MA.
 My research focuses on Social Determinants of Health (SDOH) and racial bias in diabetes and hypertension using ontologies through the AI Horizons Network partnership with Rensselaer Polytechnic University (RPI).
 I am also involved in the Future of Work initiatives as well as a Watson Health Design Justice initiative.

-My research interests include healthcare, health disparities, mental health, and behavioral science.
-I work on creating research designs, coordinating experiments, and analyzing qualitative and quantitative data for applications in healthcare.
+My research interests include healthcare, health disparities, mental health, UX/ AI Research, and behavioral science.
+I work on creating research designs, coordinating experiments, and analyzing qualitative and quantitative data for Artificial Intelligence applications in healthcare.

-Outside of my day to day role, I sat on the organizing committee for the 2nd Annual NorthEastern Computational Health Summit.(www.nechs.org ) To promote workplace culture, I am involved with the Boston Latin Academy Partnership as the Educational Co-coordinator, the Well-being Champions, New Hire Network, and Community @ Cambridge.
+I am on the organizing committee for the NorthEastern Computational Health Summit ( http://nechs.org ) and am involved with the Boston Latin Academy Partnership as the Educational Co-coordinator, the Well-being Champions, New Hire Network, and Community @ Cambridge.